 A Parish-based Sacramental Programme for Year 3 students is conducted during Term 2 and 3 and is supported by the school staff.

 The school has a warm and close relationship with the Parish.
-St Mark's Children’s Choir sings once a term and often children have an active role in that Mass.
+St Mark's Children’s Choir sings at school events and celebrations.
+Children play an active role in that class and school masses.

-Use, promotion and living out of the Virtues program and 5Rs (newsletter, morning announcements, assembly, classroom displays).
+The use, the promotion and the living out of the Virtues program and 5Rs (newsletter, morning announcements, assembly, classroom displays).

 Prayer as a first priority in times of both sadness and happiness.